z4r/z4r.github.com/_posts/2011-12-02-hides-the-prompts-and-output.markdown

 title: Hide the prompts and output
 ---

-I like to write my pydoc with the great [Sphynx].
+I like to write my pydoc with the great [Sphinx].
 One of my preferred feature is the doctest highlighting!!!
 In the official [PyDoc] yesterday i noticed a very cool button '>>>' that allow to hide/show prompts and output.
 To install it we need  **copybutton.js** in the static folder: